iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 While the dashboard provides a graphical summary of the drive status, much more detailed information about drive parameters and historical logs can be accessed by directly **browsing the OPC-UA node tree** of the internal OPC-UA server.
-To do this, click on the OPC-UA icon in the left menu:
+To do this, click the OPC-UA icon in the left menu:

 <img src="{{ site.baseurl }}/assets/images/iqunet-optidrive-eco-opcua-dashboard.svg" alt="iQunet OPC-UA browser">
 <figcaption>figure 10: Accessing and exporting drive parameters via the OPC-UA browser.</figcaption>